cwchentw/lightweight-cms/content/tip/tools-for-unix.md

 This article illustrates the usage of our utility scripts on Unix-equivalent systems.

-## How to Run mdcms Sites Locally without Apache or Nginx
+## Run mdcms Sites Locally without Apache or Nginx

 Traditionally, PHP programmers install either Apache or Nginx to run PHP scripts locally.
 Nonetheless, it is not easy for beginners to write correct configurations for those web servers.
 With our utility script, you don't need to set up a local web server to run PHP scripts.